Optimize content with keywords and meta descriptions

-Your company or brand has higher chances of being discovered in a web search If you maintain company accounts on various social media platforms.
+Your company or brand is more likely to be discovered in a web search if you maintain company accounts on various social media platforms.
 To give the best impression to users who stumble upon your social accounts, keep these up to date and post your latest content regularly.

 Also, not every social network is for every brand and there is no need to be present everywhere for the mere sake of presence.
-Instead, focus on where your target audience is concentrated the most and invest your efforts and time there.
+Instead, focus on where your target audience is most concentrated and invest your efforts and time there.

 Foster engagement on your website

 If users spend more time on your website, this means lower bounce rates – the percentage of people that land on a page and leave.
 Bounce rates are frequently overlooked when talking about successful SEO.
 While there are conflicting opinions on whether bounce rates directly affect search engine results, there are clear indications that there is a correlation between the two.